Choosing and Using Credit Wisely

 What is a credit report?

 A credit report contains information on where you live, how well you pay your bills, and whether you’ve been sued, arrested or filed for bankruptcy.
-Nationwide consumer reporting companies sell the information in your report to creditors, insurers, employers and other businesses that use it to evaluate your applications for credit, insurance, employment or renting a home.
+Nationwide consumer reporting companies sell the information in your report to creditors, insurers, employers and other businesses that use it to evaluate your applications for credit, insurance, employment or renting or purchasing a home.
 Get a copy every year so you can consistently see where you stand, and to spot any errors—and then get them fixed.